Best Sleeping Position

 Investing in a good mattress is essential -remember you spend 1/3 of your life on it.
 Waking up with pain is not normal.
 If you think it’s your mattress get a new one delivered this week.

-The best pillow for neck pain is a cervical support pillow of a non-rebounding material.
+The best pillow for neck pain is a cervical support pillow of a non-rebounding material (we prefer the Royal Rest Memory).
 These are considered to be the most comfortable by people who have tried different types of pillows.

 This is also the best pillow for back sleepers.
 There are many types on the market, be sure you have one with two lobes as in pillows one-size doesn’t work for everyone.
 Dual lobes let you choose the lobe size best for you.
 You must keep your head aligned without jutting the head forward or tilting it back.

 The best pillow for sleeping on your side will provide ample support keeping the spine aligned.
-The best pillow for side sleepers has a dual lobe to give height options are are a rebounding foam material.
+The best pillow for side sleepers has a dual lobe to give height options are are a rebounding foam material (we like the Regular Royal Rest Pillow for Side Sleepers).